Award Mouse thought multimedia interface book medal screen monitor

 • Assessing data security and incident preparedness

-• Preparing contracts, including updating DPAs to cover the new contracting requirements these laws mandate
+• Preparing contracts, including updating data processing agreements (DPAs) to cover the new contracting requirements these laws mandate

-• Help design and implement privacy-by-design and impact assessment procedures
+• Help design and implement privacy-by-design and data inventory and assessment procedures and provide assessment counsel

 • Train employees regarding the new legal requirements